arumanyam/devflow/README.md

 - Anthropic API (`@anthropic-ai/sdk`) for PR summarization
 - `@octokit/rest` for GitHub API access
 - Slack Incoming Webhook for notifications
-- GitHub Actions for CI (no Docker)
+- GitHub Actions for CI
 - Deploys to Railway or Render as a plain Node app

 ## Prerequisites